How to Update Your Beige Home to Gray, Greige, or Taupe

 However, if you got down to the foyer in this home and it had travertine tile, the gray walls would make a lot less sense, as you’d have TWO FINISHES with beige hues to try and connect with.

-Just remember, a colour that’s COOLER than your beige surface can make it look WARMER than usual due to the contrast between warm/cool.
-Many people want to tone down their beige carpet, countertop or tile and make it look ‘less beige’.
-But in doing so, the cooler colours they choose often make their beige look EVEN STRONGER.
+Many people want to tone down their beige carpet, countertop, or tile and make it look ‘less beige.’
+To do this, they often choose cool paint colors.
+However, the cooler colors they choose often make their beige look even stronger.

 Opposites attract and can ENHANCE each other.

-Warm gray paint colours have a weee willy wink of brown in them and can often come across slightly purple or green (and usually only blue when the exposure encourages it).
+Warm gray paint colors have a wee-willy wink of brown and can often appear slightly purple or green (usually only blue when the exposure encourages it).

 Via Kylie M Interiors Online Color Consulting